 Thanks to the functional resume format, you can hide the lack of sophistication, highlighting your strengths.
 However, not all employers are enthusiastically considering functional summaries.
 The lack of chronology can alert them.

 A functional CV is more suitable for areas of activity in which specific abilities are more crucial than formal sophistication.
 If you are confident in your knowledge but do not have enough work sophistication, then a functional summary is for you.

 This type of CV combines the strengths of chronological and functional ones.
 You can list all your sophistication by adding to each item a description of your achievements, describe them in more detail.

 This is the most convenient kind of summary.
 It allows you to demonstrate your sophistication and highlight professional successes that will allow the employer to add the complete picture.

-Deciding on a question how to format a resume, you can also consider other types of CVs in order to choose the best one for yourself.
+Deciding on a question on how to format a resume, you can also consider other types of CVs to choose the best one for yourself.